tmtmaj/tmtmaj.github.io/about.md

 Hello.
 Welcome to Jeonghyeok Park's homepage.
-I am currently a Master student at Shanghai Jiaotong University.
+I'm currently a Master student at Shanghai Jiaotong University in China.
 I'm major in computer science, and my main research subject area is natural language processsing.
+I like programming and singing.

 ## Publications